Pancho/towersofcards/mechanics.md

 ### Projectiles

 Do we also model these or are they just cosmetic?
 At simplest they should be auto hit.
 Auto hit, yes.
 But for the sake of graphics they should be modelled and is not a concern of backend at all.
 Backend just has to report who hits what and the new state of the units in a proper sequence.

 ## Cards

-Factions?
+So cards are of three factions and neutral ones.
+Human, Probes, the old ones.
 See cards.md

 ### Towers

 These cards are placed on an empty (or already occupied slots?) and they spawn a new tower.
 It becomes operational in the next tick

 Some tower cards should be able to spawn more than one tower.
 Weaker, but still.
 Not more than the number of lanes, though.